mundorum/oid/_pages/dev/oid.md

 * `id`: unique id of the Oid
 * `element`: the label of the HTML element, if it is a web component
-* `base`: base component class - extended in this component
-* `implementation`: the predefined class that implements the component
 * `properties`: properties to be attached to the component
   * `default`: default value assigned to the property in the beginning
   * `attribute`: true if the HTML attribute affects the property (default is true)